RichardLitt/knowledge/plants/plants.md

 I have house plants.
 I do not know how to take care of them.
 This can be remedied.

-### Types of plants
+## Types of plants

 1. Large palm near window.
 2. Bamboo near computer.
 3. Christmas cactus
-4. Ivy x4
-5. That skinny plant in the kitchen.
 6. The palm on my living room table.
 7. The pine in the window.
 8. The tree near my bed.
 9. The dying big plant near the living room table.

-10. The rosemary outside.
+### Geranium

+- This is the skinny plant in the kitchen

+### Golden Pothos

+- These are the four ivy's you have.

+### Rosemary

+- This is an outside plant.
+When should I take it in?

 ## To Do